PHES-ODM/PHES-ODM-MapGenerator/mapping_config_files.md

 target = a_or_b(src.sample_type, src.source_type)
 ```

+If the value of `targetSlot` should be a constant, simply set `targetExpr` to the constant in double quotes (if a string), or enter the value unchanged (if a number or boolean).

+If `targetExpr` is set, then `sourceValue` and `targetValue` should be left empty.

 ### customData

 An optional value, in the form of a JSON string.
 The dictionary in the slot derivation for this row gets updated with the values in this column.
 For example, the following value in `customData` will set the `expr` key in the slot derivation for the `targetSlot`.
 The slot will be set to `False` if `dashboard_ignore` or `analysis_ignore` in the source dataset are equal to `yes`: